Lead Paint in Homes: How to Spot It & What to Do

 • Isolate work areas: Isolate the areas where lead is found.
 If lead has spread through the entire house, you should keep the house vacant until the lead issue is resolved

 If you know or suspect that your home has lead paint, a reliable contractor can help you test and eliminate lead from your home safely.
-Boise Painting offers professional and cost-effective lead paint inspection, removal, and repainting, keeping your home safe.
+Boise Commercial and Residential Painting offers professional and cost-effective lead paint inspection, removal, and repainting, keeping your home safe.
 Schedule an inspection today.

 Frequently Asked Questions